Windows

 Worklet Details

-What the Scheduled Task Remover does
+What the scheduled task remover does

-Why remove scheduled tasks from endpoints
+Why retire orphaned scheduled tasks fleet-wide

 Scheduled task removal requirements

-• Windows 10 or later, or Windows Server 2019 or later
+• Windows 10 or later, or Windows Server 2019 or later (the ScheduledTasks PowerShell module ships with these releases)

 View in app